 The product is available in 16 ounces or 1 pint or 0.125 gallons and 128 ounces or 1 gallon.
-For spray application use 1 tablespoon per Gallon.
+A spray application use 1 tablespoon per Gallon.
 For soil drench application use 1 ounce per 100 square feet.
-For lawn application use 1 pint or 16 ounces per 1,000 square feet.
+Lawn application uses 1 pint or 16 ounces per 1,000 square feet.

 Compare to grass that is not being applied with this fertilizer, it tends to be 70% thicker, and 35% quicker grass.
 It is possible because the grass gets a better absorption of nutrients and water.

 It is suitable for all types of grass including St Augustine grass and a good choice for a new lawn or for the mature lawn.

 On new grass, water them at least two times a day when they are in the shade.
 You can do it in the morning and evening.